tangollama/cis411_lab3/labreports/LAB.md

 }
 ```

-# Step 3: Signup for and configure the New Relic
+# Step 3: Signup for and configure New Relic
 - The chosen name of your New Relic ```app_name``` configuration
 ```
 app_name: ['<YOUR APP NAME>']